InEngine-NET/InEngine.NET/docs-src/queuing.md

 inengine.exe -pInEngine.Core queue:consume
 ```

-use the **--secondary** switch to consume the secondary queue instead of the primary queue:
+Use the **--secondary** switch to consume the secondary queue instead of the primary queue:

 ```bash
 inengine.exe -pInEngine.Core queue:consume --secondary